mattva01/schooltool/src/schooltool/term/README.txt

 Requirements may need to be wrapped to prevent name duplication.

-When I set up a term, I indicate what info, if any is reported each term
+When I set up a term, I indicate what info, if any, is reported each term.